thermalogic/RustSEUIF97/README.md

 * Loop Tiling Method: Unleashes the full power of compiler optimizations, surpassing the performance of the single loop.

-* Polynomial Recurrence Method: By leveraging the relationship between polynomials and their derivatives, only a single polynomial needs to be computed directly.
-The remaining values are derived via multiplication or division by powers.
+*  Recurrence Method for Multi-Polynomial Evaluation: By leveraging the relationship between polynomials and their derivatives, only a single polynomial needs to be computed directly.
+The remaining values are derived via multiplication or division by exponent.
 This approach eliminates redundant calculations and significantly improves performance.

 In the package, [36 thermodynamic, transport and  further properties](#properties) can be calculated.